-The Progressive Web Apps, more popularly known as the Chrome Apps, are small-sized web apps that are majorly built-in JavaScripts and are compatible across all the major browsers.
+The Progressive Web Apps, more popularly known as the Chrome Apps, are small-sized web apps that are majorly built-in JavaScript and are compatible across all Chromium-based browsers.

-Although lightweight, they still manage to pack in most of the required feature sets.
-It only takes a couple of seconds for their installation, and the reason for PWA’s popularity is that it has everything one can think of.
+Although lightweight, they still include most of the required feature sets.
+Installation only takes a couple of seconds, and PWA’s popularity is due to its extensive list of features.

 Create a blank folder on your desktop, giving the PWA app the same as the folder name.

 After that, you must code and create a manifest file within that folder.
-For that, use a text editor such as Notepad++ and create a new JSON or JavaScript Object Notation file.
+Use a text editor such as Notepad++ and create a new JSON or JavaScript Object Notation file.

 Input the desired information within the manifest file for your PWA App.
 It should have the following values: